This article will show you how to grade a rubric assessment that uses a points-based grading scale.

 • Each type of attachment has its own icon.
 Selecting the icons from the top will display each attachment.
 The example below shows an image, file upload, video, link, and audio recording attachment, respectively.

-Leaving Feedback
+Attaching Feedback

-Where you begin will look slightly different based on if the student has submitted attachments with the rubric or not.
+Where you begin will look slightly different based on If the student has submitted attachments with the rubric or not.
 See below:

 With Student Attachments